Particles: the difference between WA and GA

 は (Topic)

-- Good for contrasting one thing from another, talking about difference in substance.
+- Good for contrasting one thing from another, talking about difference in nature or substance.

 - Good for relaying factual information, as though you were reading from a text book, encyclopedia or dictionary.